vseehausen/permissionless-create2/doc/eip.md

 ## Abstract

 This ERC specifies an alternative mechanism and deployment parameters for a permissionless CREATE2 factory contract with deterministic cross-chain address (`0xC0DE207acb0888c5409E51F27390Dad75e4ECbe7`) and code.
-The deployed contract can then be used to deploy any other contracts to deterministic addresses with the [EIP-1044](./eip-1044.md) `CREATE2 (0xf5)` opcode.
+The deployed contract can then be used to deploy any other contracts to deterministic addresses by leveraging the [EIP-1044](./eip-1044.md) `CREATE2 (0xf5)` opcode.

 ## Motivation